Health Benefits of Better Sleep and How to Improve It

 Summary

-Sleep affects virtually every aspect of your health, from immune function and heart health to cognitive performance, mood and long-term disease risk.
-The practical steps that make the biggest difference are consistent sleep and wake times, limiting caffeine and screens in the hours before bed, regular exercise, and a cool, dark bedroom.
-If lifestyle changes are not enough, supplements such as magnesium citrate and ashwagandha gummies can provide additional support.
+The practical steps that make the biggest difference are consistent sleep and wake times, limiting caffeine and screens in the hours before bed, regular exercise, and a cool dark bedroom.
+If lifestyle changes are not enough, magnesium glycinate and ashwagandha KSM-66 both have clinical evidence supporting their use for sleep.